hjens/c2raytools/doc/source/index.rst

 >>> python setup.py install --home=~/mydir

-In this case, you would have to make sure the directory you are installing to is in your PYTHONPATH.
+In this case, you have to make sure the directory you are installing to is in your PYTHONPATH.

 Updating to the latest version
 ------------------------------